 - Short subject line - don’t make it misleading.
 Keep it short and informative.
 You can also use some personalization there like e.g. your name x prospect’s name (John x Adam) to make it sound inviting.

 - Timing - analyze the time when your prospect sits in front of the computer and do not have to dig through the tons of emails to find your email.
 Make it easier for them and let the email hop in just in front of their eyes.
+If you want to read more about message timing settings, you can check it here.

 - Customize - remember to talk about your prospect, not about yourself.
 Skip the introduction, focus on what your company can improve in prospect’s company.